csc-training/summerschool/exercise-instructions.md

 When running GPU programs, few changes need to made to the batch job script.
-The `partition` is are now different, and one must also request explicitly given number of GPUs per node with the `--gpus-per-node=8` option.
+The `partition` is are now different, and one must also request explicitly given number of GPUs per node with the `--gpus-per-node=X` option.
 As an example, in order to use a single GPU with single MPI task and a single thread use:
 ```
 #!/bin/bash